exercism/python/exercises/practice/roman-numerals/.approaches/recurse-match/content.md

 The code above is adapted from a Scala approach, where it may be more appropriate.

-Once we get past the unfamiliar-in Python syntax, this code is doing essentially the same as other [`loop-over-romans`][loop-over-romans] approaches.
+Once we get past the unfamiliar-in-Python syntax, this code is doing essentially the same as other [`loop-over-romans`][loop-over-romans] approaches.

 Without the pattern matching, a recursive approach might look something like this: